pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 The ``gte`` arg is used to select items at and above the given position in the sequence.

-The ``lte`` arg is used to select items above the given position in the sequence.
+The ``gt`` arg is used to select items above the given position in the sequence.

 The ``limit`` arg is used to limit the number of items selected from the sequence.

 The ``is_ascending`` arg is used when selecting items.
-It affects how the query is performed, determines the order of the results, and affects how any ``limit`` is applied.
-Hence, it can affect both the results and the performance of the method.
+It affects how any ``limit`` is applied, and determines the order of the results.
+Hence, it can affect both the content of the results and the performance of the method.

 .. code:: python